 Most maternal deaths can be averted by implementing programmes and policies that support women’s access to affordable and high-quality family planning, antenatal, delivery and postnatal care. main causes of maternal mortality are bleeding, hypertension and infection.
-Unsafe abortions also add to the high number of avoidable maternal deaths.
 Maternal deaths are also closely linked to infant deaths.
 However, progress has been achieved in reducing newborn mortality in sub-Saharan Africa.
 Two-thirds of infant deaths in the region occur in the first 28 days of life (neonatal period), with the time immediately after delivery being the most risky period.
 In fact, the percentage of child deaths in the neonatal period in Africa has increased in the last decade.

 According to the Countdown 2014 Report (UNICEF/WHO), 18,000 children globally still die every day, the vast majority living in disadvantaged populations.
 The leading causes of post-neonatal child deaths remain preventable infectious diseases such as pneumonia, diarrhoea and malaria.